Hurmos/Hurmos-app/README.md

 * Finding an group with a similar skill level, in order for the play to be interesting but not scary.
 * Selecting a suitable time for the game, fitting all the players.
 * Selecting sport-resource with distance possible for each of the players.
-* Having possibility for quality equipment rental at the sporting facility.
-* Knowledge of the sporting facility properties including showering possibilities, quality of the field, first-aid etc.
+* Knowledge of the sporting facility properties including rental equipment, shower properties, quality of the field.
 #### Resource
 * Bringing people new to sports as customers.
 * Offering active users new opponents and local community of around the sport